-If you’re not using beneficial insects and predators to control pests in your garden, then foliar applications of organic pesticides is your best option. you'd think 1 application would kill the little buggers, but you're bound to miss a few adults and most sprays won't kill the eggs.
+If you’re not using beneficial insects and predators to control pests in your garden, then foliar applications of organic pesticides are your best option.
+You'd think 1 application would kill the little buggers, but you're bound to miss a few adults and most sprays won't kill the eggs.
 It's important to spray at least 3x and space the applications every 2-3 days in a row to break the insect life cycle.
 Be sure to spray the top and bottom of the leaf and any other exposed surface where they might be living.
 Also use 2-3 different sprays, as insects can build up immunity to the same applications over time.
 My favorite small sprayer is a Chapin 1949 Concrete Sprayer.
 It allows you to do both your aerated compost tea sprays without damaging the microbes as well as any pesticide sprays.
 It’s got all metal parts and changeable nozzles.
 You can find it on amazon.com for around $100.

 This is the one I see most commonly.
-We think we can use any old potting soil and then supplement with expensive bottled nutrients.
-By using a higher quality media, we can start our plant off with what it needs already in the rhizosphere (area around the roots).
+We think we can use any old potting soil and then supplement it with expensive bottled nutrients.
+By using a higher quality media, we can start our plant off with what it needs already in the rhizosphere (the area around the roots).
 This will increase overall plant health and growth, increase disease resistance, and also raise the terpenes (odors and flavors) of the plant.

 Coco coir is great for chemical growers, but lacks essential minerals and biology for organic soil.

 A soil test is an essential tool in determining what nutrients may be lacking in the soil, as well as what nutrients may be building up over time.
 In many cases, excesses can be more difficult to combat than deficiencies.
-Did you know that too much magnesium will make your soil very tight and limit the plants ability to uptake other nutrients like calcium, potassium, and nitrogen.
+Did you know that too much magnesium will make your soil very tight and limit the plant's ability to uptake other nutrients like calcium, potassium, and nitrogen?
 A simple $25 soil test from Logan Labs will give us the information needed to make smart decisions regarding our soil moving forward.